ceejbot/toastmasters/stabilizing-npm/01-slides.md

 # [fit] Funding also means attention
 # [fit] from bounty-hunters.

 ^ We had security breaches my first week on the job, from "white hats" in search of bounties.
-This led pretty directly to our next major outage.
+Next major outage.
 We replaced the registry cert but didn't choose one from a provider that old clients knew how to trust.
 There are a LOT of old clients out there, some of them un-upgradeable.

 ---

 # [fit] security audit
 ![50%, left](assets/lift-security.png)

-^ Raquel Velez, our web engineer, got most of the work resulting from this, but we had to start firewalling.
+^ Excellent firm, lots of work fell out of this.
+Raquel Velez, our web engineer, got most of the work resulting from this, but we had to start firewalling.

 ---

 # Stabilization stage 1
+## reactive

 * monitor everything more deeply
 * methodically identify & monitor causes of outages